 To speak about the challenges and uncertainty in what we do?
 And in doing so, can we bring a little of that light we project out, to come back inside?
 To give some of the light we share with the “public”, to our incredible co-workers and to our brave, broken selves?
 I believe this could do more in terms of healing and building trust with the world than cheerful slogans followed by shameful apologises ever can.

 I know incredible organisational cultures exist.
 Brilliant women changing the health of a city with a growing staff team and an ever-growing work-load, young people taking on the immigration system despite their personal risks, and huge funders who will admit they don’t know it all.
 They appreciate their shadows as much as their light.
 They approach their work and each other with a radical honesty that takes more courage than most of us would like to muster.

 Knowing your own darkness is the best method for dealing with the darkness of other people

 Radical honesty is our moral obligation

 We rarely discuss our shadows but I believe it is our moral obligation.
-Not only to the work, but to each other and to our own souls.
+Not only for the work but to each other and our own souls.
 I’m not saying this is easy or the only answer.
 But it could be a helpful starting point.